brunofpinheiro/sikuli-cucumber/README.md

 # sikuli-cucumber
-A samll example of how to use SikuliX API and Cucumber for a BDD project.
+A small example of how to use SikuliX API and Cucumber for a BDD project.